nkpanda97/PhD_thesis_template_2025_TU_Delft/README.md

 ## Acknowledgement

- The following template is majorly based on the report template by Daniel Zwanenveld, which can be found here [https://dzwaneveld.github.io/]( https://dzwaneveld.github.io/).
+ The following template is mainly based on the report template by Daniel Zwanenveld, which can be found here [https://dzwaneveld.github.io/]( https://dzwaneveld.github.io/).
 You can also refer there for full documentation of the report class.

 ## Usage